karanJ2212/toDoList/README.md

 - On the terminal run this command git clone https://github.com/karanJ2212/toDoList.git

-- Go to the repository folder using command prompt cd Awesome-Books
+- Go to the repository folder using command prompt cd toDoList

 - Install the dev dependencies for linters run npm install.
   --->